Behance

-Behance (stylized as Bēhance) is a social media platform owned by Adobe whose main focus is to showcase and discover creative work.
+Behance, stylized as Bēhance, is a creative networking site owned by Adobe whose main focus is to showcase and discover creative work.

 Behance was founded by Matias Corea and Scott Belsky in November 2005.
 It was acquired by Adobe in December 2012.
 As of October 2020, Behance had over 24 million members.

 History

 Behance was founded by Matias Corea and Scott Belsky in November 2005.
 The company initially relied on revenue, generating income by selling banner ads, job postings and later, 99U conference tickets.
 In May 2012, their first round of outside funding received $6.5 million from investors including Dave McClure and Jeff Bezos's personal investment firm, Bezos Expeditions.

 The company was acquired by Adobe Systems for $150 million in December 2012.
 In 2021, Behance added a subscription feature for users to sell their tutorials and other services.
 It also added crypto wallet integration.

 Corporate affairs

 Products

 Users can sign up to Behance and build profiles consisting of projects.
 Both registered and unregistered users can view any particular project, as well as comment on them.
 Members of Behance can follow other users' profiles.
-Co-founder Belsky compared the first version of Behance's online porfolios with "project" structures as providing an organised art showcase, in comparison to DeviantArt and Saatchi's digital community.
+Co-founder Belsky compared the first version of Behance's online portfolios with "project" structures as providing an organised art showcase, in comparison to DeviantArt and Saatchi's digital community.